Concurrency Deep Dive

 The Fix

-Synchronize access to shared state:
+Synchronize access to shared state with a serial queue:

 class ShoppingCart {